CheckSkr/ZookeeperDistributedLock/README.md

 pretty simple isn‘t it！！！

+the next work:
-the Configuration center used by zookeepr will fininshed in May.
+1. the Configuration center used by zookeepr will fininshed in May.
+2. the JUC will be finish in June,actually it was implemented by OpenUitility：https://github.com/qhwj2006/menagerie